MapsPeople/docs/src/api/index.md

 ]
 ```

+The other information needed, such as the ID's, can be found in the `GET` call made earlier.

 * Next time the SDK fetches information, it will load some routes as `locked` or "Blocked".
 This will cause the route generation to avoid these specific paths, helping to alleviate the congestion.

 <!-- ## Commonly Used Operations